Code-Institute-Submissions/milestone-project-119/README.md

  * [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Language used to add styling across all pages.

 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Language used to create interactivity across the pages.

 #### Libraries, Frameworks and Editors

 * [Bootstrap 4.5.0](https://getbootstrap.com/) - used to creat basic HTML layout and structure and using Bootstrap's CSS Framwework.
 The resposnsive grid system was utilised well.

 * [Google Fonts](https://fonts.google.com/) - was used to import the 'Roboto' and 'Noto Sans' fonts, that were used across all pages.

 * [Font Awesome](https://fontawesome.com/) - was used for the social icons and the calender link found in the footer.

-* [jQuery](https://jquery.com/) - was used in conjunction with Bootstrap to create the navbar collapse element.
+* [jQuery](https://jquery.com/) - was used in conjunction with Bootstrap to create the navbar collapse element, opacity of the navbar on the scroll of the page, and the modal pop up on submission of the contact form.

+* [EmailJS](https://www.emailjs.com/) - was used to send an email from JavaScript.

+* [Favicon](https://favicon.io/) - was used to generate the favivon image.

 * [Git](https://git-scm.com/) - used for version control by making use of the Gitpod terminal to add, commit and push to Github.